 Making Canadian Bacon at home is easy – if you’ve ever brined a Thanksgiving turkey, this is way less hassle than that.

 You’ll need a whole pork loin.
 The loin is a lean, cylindrical muscle tucked right up alongside the spine.
 It’s a common cut that is easy to find at good butchers, grocery or warehouse-type store.
 If you buy or raise your pig as a whole or half animal think a bit about if you are willing to give up the other premium cuts from the loin primal to make Canadian Bacon.
 Those include pork loin roasts, loin chops and pork porterhouse steaks.
-For my latest batch, I used the loin from half a naturally raised hog I bought from my friends at Adalyn Farm.

 You’ll need common ingredients and spices.
 Details in the actual recipe.